nexssp/cli/README.md

 # Nexss PROGRAMMER 2.0

-## This is OPEN SOURCE/FREE VERSION.
-We are looking for developers (at any level) who would like to help others and move this project forward, emailto: mapoart [at] gmail [dot] com
+This project is OPEN SOURCE.
+We are looking for developers (from beginners to experts) who would like to help others and move this project forward.
+Don't hesitate and email to: mapoart [at] gmail [dot] com

 ```sh
                 ____